SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There is one main parking lot for the San Francisco Zoo.
 It has two entrances, one coming off Sloat Boulevard at 47th Avenue and the other off the Great Highway.
 However, there is only one exit, and it drops you off onto the Great Highway.

-They also have valet parking which is $25.
+They also have valet parking on holidays and weekends for $25.

 San Francisco Zoo Exhibits